 Verify after upgrade:

-If you cannot upgrade the daemon (e.g., shared infrastructure, production constraints), you can downgrade the CLI:
+If you cannot upgrade the daemon (e.g., shared infrastructure, production constraints), you can downgrade the CLI to match the daemon:

 Using Docker's version-specific packages (Linux):